random image Contact us with your feedback and ideas

 How big is the Armory?

-The Armory structure is divided into three main sections:
+The Armory structure is divided into three main sections (square footage is approximate):

 1. Three levels of office and storage space in the section facing Reserve Street, with approximately 7,000 per level for a total of 21,000 square feet.